Hengle/TEDCore/README.md

 }
 ```

-### Event Manager
+### Event
-Event Manager is designed to a central event receiver and transmitter.
+Event is designed to a central event receiver and transmitter.
 The concept is based on **Observer design pattern**.
 The main purpose of Event Manager is to send events to other parts of the script without being dependant on their interface or having the explicit of it.
 It can help us to prevent involving in the dependency hell.